Get to Know the Lingo - Electric Vehicle Edition

 The language of the electric car is littered with acronyms and other jargon, creating a complicated, almost mystical air around the EV.
 But all is not as hard as it seems.
 Just read through our list of commonly used vehicle-related terms and you'll be an EV expert in no time.

-EV simply means Electric Vehicle, an umbrella term for all sorts of vehicles running on electricity as opposed to other things, such as petrol, diesel, sunflower oil, hydrogen, or muscle power even.
+EV simply means Electric Vehicle — an umbrella term for all sorts of vehicles running on electricity as opposed to other fuels like petrol, diesel, hydrogen, or muscle power.
 EVs tend to emit far fewer planet-warming greenhouse gases than conventional cars.
-EVs include lots of subcategories.
+Also in this family: BEV (Battery Electric Vehicle) — a vehicle powered by 100% battery with zero pollution — and ZEV (Zero Emission Vehicle).

 HEV

-Stands for Hybrid Electric Vehicle, or a car that contains both an internal combustion engine and an electric motor.
-The Toyota Prius being a good example.
-Hybrid cars are more efficient than cars that run on gas, cutting down on both fuel and emissions, especially for inner city driving.
-An HEV will run a certain distance on electricity only, before the ICE will take over.
-The battery charges by Regenerative Breaking (see: Regen) or by burning fuel through the ICE.
+Stands for Hybrid Electric Vehicle , or a car that contains both an internal combustion engine and an electric motor.
+The Toyota Prius is a good example.
+Hybrid cars are more efficient than gas-only cars, cutting down on both fuel and emissions, especially for inner city driving.
+An HEV will run a certain distance on electricity before the ICE takes over.
+The battery charges via Regenerative Braking (Regen) or by burning fuel.

 PHEV

-A Plug-In Hybrid Electric Vehicle has a bigger battery than a hybrid electric vehicle, giving it more electric miles before the normal motor kicks in and greenhouse gases start coming out of the exhaust.
-A PHEV’s battery can be charged not just by driving the car itself, but also by plugging it into a wall socket.
+A Plug-In Hybrid Electric Vehicle has a bigger battery than a standard hybrid, giving it more electric-only miles before the combustion engine kicks in.
+A PHEV's battery can be charged by driving the car or by plugging into a wall socket — the best of both worlds.

 MHEV

-A traditional car with a small battery built in that’s too weak to actually move the car.
-No wonder it’s called a Mild Hybrid Electric Vehicle.
-The battery assists the engine in certain functions, making it ‘mildly’ less polluting than an ICE vehicle.
+A traditional car with a small battery that's too weak to actually move the car on its own — hence the name Mild Hybrid Electric Vehicle .
+The battery assists the engine in certain functions, making it "mildly" less polluting than a standard ICE vehicle.

 FCEV

-A Fuel Cell Electrical Vehicle is a vehicle running on electricity provided by a fuel cell.
-The fuel cell is usually fed by hydrogen and oxygen, emitting water vapors only – cutting down carbon emissions.
+A Fuel Cell Electric Vehicle runs on electricity provided by a fuel cell, usually fed by hydrogen and oxygen, emitting only water vapor.
+Also known as FCV (Fuel Cell Vehicle) or HFCV (Hydrogen Fuel Cell Vehicle).

 AFV / FFV / LPG

 An Alternative Fuel Vehicle runs on fuel other than petrol or diesel.
-FCEVs running on hydrogen are one example, and so are EVs.
-Other fuel types include biodiesel, natural gas, propane and ethanol.
-Biodiesel is made from vegetable oil, animals fat or cooking grease, and mixed with normal diesel into ‘blends’ like B5 or B20.
-Ethanol is made from corn and other plants and blended with gasoline to power Flexible Fuel Vehicles (FFVs).
-Propane is also known as Liquefied Petroleum Gas (LPG) and has been around for a while.
+FCEVs, EVs, biodiesel, natural gas, propane, and ethanol vehicles all qualify.
+Biodiesel is made from vegetable oil, animal fat, or cooking grease and mixed with normal diesel into blends like B5 or B20.
+Ethanol is made from corn and blended with gasoline to power Flexible Fuel Vehicles (FFVs).
+Propane, also known as Liquefied Petroleum Gas (LPG), has been in use for quite some time.

 Regen

-Stands for Regenerative braking.
+Stands for Regenerative Braking .
 Every time you use the brakes in an EV, a little electricity gets generated and put back into the battery.
-As you brake, you basically charge your car.
+As you brake, you basically charge your car — a clever feedback loop that improves efficiency significantly over time.